python-graphblas/python-graphblas/docs/index.rst

-.. grblas documentation master file, created by sphinx-quickstart on Tue Mar 15 13:13:40 2022.
+.. graphblas documentation master file, created by sphinx-quickstart on Tue Mar 15 13:13:40 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-grblas - A Python Wrapper for GraphBLAS
+python-graphblas - A Python Wrapper for GraphBLAS
 =======================================

-To install, ``conda install -c conda-forge grblas`` or ``pip install grblas``.
+To install, ``conda install -c conda-forge python-graphblas`` or ``pip install python-graphblas``.
 This will also install the SuiteSparse ``graphblas`` compiled C library.

 Currently works with `SuiteSparse:GraphBLAS <https://github.com/DrTimothyAldenDavis/GraphBLAS>`_, but the goal is to make it work with all implementations of the GraphBLAS spec.